 Luke often tells stories of God’s mercy.
-Today we’re reading at Mass the story of Zacchaeus, the chief tax collector in Jericho.
-He was a wealthy man whom Jesus called down from a tree and stayed with on his way to Jerusalem.
-His story offers a special lesson in what God’s mercy means.
+Today we’re reading at Mass the story of Zacchaeus, the chief tax collector in Jericho, a wealthy man whom Jesus called down from a tree and stayed with on his way to Jerusalem.
+His story is lesson about mercy.
 (Luke 19, 1-10)

 As chief-tax collector, Zacchaeus was an agent for Herod Antipas, ruler of Galilee and Perea in Jesus’ day.
 As archeologists uncover the ruins of Herod’s building projects in Galilee and elsewhere, it’s evident he built on a grand scale and lavishly, to impress his allies the Romans.

-You needed money for his kind of building, of course, and that’s where tax-collectors came in.
+You needed money for building like that, of course, and that’s where tax-collectors came in.
 There was no dialogue or voting on government spending then.
 Herod told his army of tax-collectors, “Here’s how much I need; you go out and get it.
-Go to the fishermen along the Sea of Galilee and the farmers around Nazareth and the shepherds in the Jordan Valley and the merchants in Jericho and get what I need; I don’t care how you get it out of them.”
+Go to the fishermen along the Sea of Galilee and the farmers around Nazareth and the shepherds in the Jordan Valley and the merchants in Jericho and get what I need; I don’t care how, but get it.”

 And so the tax collectors went out and got the money, keeping some for themselves.
 You needed to be tough and relentless for the job.
 It left you hard headed and hard hearted.
 An unsavory profession.
 People resented them.